 Above all else, try and find ways to blend your fundamental practice in between the fun stuff.
 If you are not having fun and slowly improving, it’s a recipe for disaster and you might quit.

 There is not always a dramatic ending to your guitar playing.
 You just notice you walk around your guitar instead of picking it up or it stays in the closet.
 When practice becomes too boring or too difficult, anyone will fade away.
 It’s human nature.
-Therefore, choose carefully what bits of practice that you do each day.
+Therefore, choose carefully what bits of practice you do each day.
 Some fun, some skill!

 Easy Finger Exercises For Guitar – Conclusion